ev3dev/ev3dev-lang-python/README.rst

 Some versions of the ev3dev_ distribution come with both `Python 2.x`_ and `Python 3.x`_ installed but this library is compatible only with Python 3.

-As of the 2016-10-17 ev3dev image, the version of this library which is included runs on Python 3 and this is the only version that will be supported from here forward.

 .. _ev3dev: http://ev3dev.org
 .. _ev3dev.org: ev3dev_
 .. _Getting Started: ev3dev-getting-started_